pyta-uoft/website/index.md

 This error occurs when you use dot notation (`my_var.x`) to access an attribute or to call a method which does not exist for the given object.

-This can happen for both built-in types like `str`, as well as classes that you define yourself.
+This can happen both for built-in types like `str` and for classes that you define yourself.
-This error often results in an **AttributeError** when you run your program.
+This error often results in an [**AttributeError**][AttributeError] when you run your program.

 ~~~~ {include="E1101_no_member"}
 ~~~~